If you have been a continuous USFHP member since Sept. 30, 2012:

 To avoid penalties, you should sign up as soon as you are eligible, several months before your 65th birthday.
 Find out when and how to sign up at www.medicare.gov.

-What happens if I don’t enroll in Medicare Part B?
+What happens if I decide not to enroll in Medicare Part B?

 Which coverage do I use: USFHP or Medicare?